ldliao/fourier_design/README.md

 # fourier_design
-from summer 2017 in biostatistics at Colorado Public School of Health working with Professor John Kittelson.
-**Project: Interim Decisions with a Surrogate Endpoint versus Interim Analysis of the Primary Trial Endpoint**
+from summer 2017 in biostatistics at Colorado Public School of Health working with Professor John Kittelson./n **Project: Interim Decisions with a Surrogate Endpoint versus Interim Analysis of the Primary Trial Endpoint**